mborgerson/wiki-export/wiki/Boot_Process.md

 ##### Kernel decryption

-The 2BL will copy the kernel decrytpion key (16 bytes) from offset 32 of an array of 3 keys:
+The 2BL will copy the kernel decryption key (16 bytes) from offset 32 of an array of 3 keys:

 | Offset | Use             |